glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 ## Go Write Your Best Man Speech!

-It’s time to stop wondering *how* to write your best man speech and just get on and do it.
+It’s time to stop wondering *how* to write your Best Man speech and just get on and do it.
 Because the truth is that these six steps are all you need.

 Why not make life easier for yourself by writing your speech over a couple of weeks, rather than squeezing it into one afternoon the day before the wedding?